 An overview of the theory and practice of illustration.
 Students create illustrations in a variety of media and formats.
 A history of illustration and current applications are discussed.
+ART 200 fulfills the SUNY General Education requirement in The Arts, but is not a Liberal Arts course.
 Prerequisites: ART 110; ART 120; MATH 090 and RDNG 099 if required by placement testing; prior completion or concurrent enrollment in ENGL 101.
 3 Cr.
 (2 Lec., 2 Lab.)
 Spring semester.